-In the Autumn Term, year group information is sent to parents.
+In the Autumn Term, year group information is provided for parents.
 Formal consultation evenings are held in this term and in the Spring Term.
 A written report is provided for parents each term.
 In the Summer Term we have an open afternoon where children can share their work, show parents and family around the school and meet their next Teacher.

 School newsletters are sent to parents and daily bulletins are written on the school white boards.
 Governor newsletters and Parents' Association letters are also sent.

 We have a weekly assembly with our Mentions Book, where good work and behaviour is acknowledged and celebrated.
-We also operate a reward system for Class of the Week/Term.
+We also operate a reward system for Class of the Week/Term for Attendance and for Christian Values.
 In each class there will be a merit system where children earn House points.

 At Bishop Winnington-Ingram CE Primary School we provide a broad and balanced curriculum for all our children.
 The National Curriculum is our starting point for planning that meets the specific needs of individuals and groups of children.
 When planning, teachers set suitable learning challenges and respond to children’s diverse learning needs.
 (See our SEND Information Report and school offer, in the Statutory Information section on the Key Information tab).